snoogft/pod11-infra/global/bootstrap/README.md

 > configuration to it to use the newly created S3 bucket and
 > DynamoDB table, and run terraform init to copy your
 > local state to S3.

+Additionally this module have to enable all required APIs in order to create infrastructure.

 ## Usage